Why should he get all the credit for this poverty tour that he is going to launch on Monday in New Orleans?

 Nice to have you on the program.

-Hey, Stroud's chicken dittoes from KC.
+Hey, Stroud's Chicken Dittos from KC.

-Oh, man, you're making my mouth water, especially since I uh can't have any of that right now.
+Oh, man, you're making my mouth water, especially since I can't have any of that right now.

 Listen, I just had a couple of quick points, two quick points to make about Iraq.

-And the American people can't really be have war fatigue right now because they haven't made any sacrifices.
+You know, President Bush talked about the war fatigue earlier today, and the American people can't really have war fatigue right now because they haven't made any sacrifices.

-The American people are they're suffering from that's an excellent point.
+The American people are suffering from.

-They're sick and tired of seeing news that shows us losing.
+What he's referring to as war fatigue, they're sick and tired of seeing news that shows us losing.

 They're sick and tired of a drumbeat of negativity, and they don't want to hear that anymore.

-That's that's what the president was talking about.
+That's what the president was talking about.

 Yeah, but this fatigue is not real fatigue.